kinnala/scikit-fem/docs/tutorial.rst

    In [3]: basis.get_dofs(lambda x: x[0]==0.0)
    Out[3]: Dofs(nodal={'u': array([0, 2, 4])}, facet={'u': array([ 9, 11])}, edge={}, interior={})

-This result tells us that when assembling matrices and vectors using ``basis`` object, the rows 0, 2 and 4 correspond to the degrees-of-freedom at the vertices of the elements on the boundary :math:`x=0`, and the rows 9 and 11 correspond to the degrees-of-freedom at the facets of the elements on the boundary :math:`x=0`.
+The result value is :class:`skfem.assembly.Dofs` object (a named tuple) containing the degree-of-freedom numbers corresponding to :math:`x=0`.
+In particular, the result tells us that when assembling matrices and vectors using ``basis`` object, the rows 0, 2 and 4 correspond to the degrees-of-freedom at the vertices of the elements on the boundary :math:`x=0`, and the rows 9 and 11 correspond to the degrees-of-freedom at the facets of the elements on the boundary :math:`x=0`.

 .. code-block:: python